HallaSurvivor/Blog/CV.md

 ## Seminar Talks In Department

+- Categories and Harmonic Analysis: Tannaka and Pontryagin Dualities (UCR, 2024)
 - Introduction to Quantum Groups (UCR, 2024)
 - Introduction to Symplectic Geometry (UCR, 2023)
 - Introduction to $A_\infty$ Categories and the Fukaya Category (UCR, 2023)